 Our wholly-owned subsidiary, RBCCM, will act as the calculation agent.
 The calculation agent will determine, among other things, the closing price of one share of the Reference Stock on each Observation Date; anti-dilution adjustments, if any; whether the notes are subject to an automatic call; the Final Stock Price; the coupon barrier; the underlying return; and the amount, if any, that we will pay to you at maturity.
 The calculation agent will also be responsible for determining whether a market disruption event has occurred, and may also make certain adjustments to a Reference Stock issuer that is an ETF, for example, if that ETF is delisted, or if material changes are made to is underlying index.
 The calculation agent may exercise its discretion in a manner which reduces your return on the notes.
-Since these determinations by the calculation agent will affect the payments on the notes, the calculation agent may have a conflict of interest if it needs to make a determination agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of interest if it needs to make a determination agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments on the notes, the calculation agent may have a conflict of the payments o
+Since these determinations by the calculation agent will affect the payments on the notes, the calculation agent may have a conflict of interest if it needs to make a determination of this kind.
+Since these determinations by the calculation agent may have a conflict of interest if it needs to make a determination agent may have a conflict of interest if it needs to make a determination agent may have a conflict of interest if it needs to make a determination agent may have a conflict of interest if it needs to make a determination agent may have a conflict of interest if it needs to make a determination agent may have a conflict of interest if it needs to make a determination agent may have a conflict of interest if it needs to make a determination of this kind.